-SAFETY PRECAUTIONS:
+SAFETY PRECAUTIONS

-- Emergency phone numbers are clearly posted by all phones. - The parent/guardian provides, in writing, the names and phone numbers of persons to contact if the parent/guardian cannot be reached. - In case of an emergency, a faculty/staff member may go with the child to the emergency room and remain until a parent/guardian arrives. - Nurse/Staff will report in writing any injuries that may occur while the child is in school. - Nurse/Staff will notify the parent/guardian of any injury requiring first aid treatment. - Fire drills and safety drills are practiced once each month. - Emergency evacuation plans are posted in each room. - The school nurse is CPR and First Aid trained.
+- Emergency phone numbers are clearly posted by all phones. - The parent/guardian provides, in writing, the names and phone numbers of persons to contact if the parent/guardian cannot be reached. - In case of an emergency, a faculty/staffmember may go with the child to the emergency room and remain until a parent/guardian arrives. - Nurse/Staff will report in writing any injuries that may occur while the child is in school. - Nurse/Staff will notify the parent/guardian of any injury requiring first aid treatment.
+Fire drills and safety drills are practiced once each month. - Emergency evacuation plans are posted in each room. - The school nurse is CPR and First Aid trained.
 Each year, training in CPR and first aid are made available to staff at no cost to the individual.
 Classroom teachers and paraprofessionals are required to have the training. - Each classroom will have a first aid kit and a fanny pack (portable first aid kit).
 The fanny pack is to be taken with the class whenever leaving the room for outdoor play or taking a "field trip".
-It will contain the following items: CPR Mask, gloves, antiseptic wipes, and alcohol wipes, antibiotic ointment, band aids, gauze pads, Kleenex, paper towels, germ-x, a class roster with emergency information as well as any specific medications the student may require (i.e. asthma inhalers, epipens, etc.). - Children are supervised at all times and appropriate child: staff ratios are maintained. - Teachers move throughout the play yard to ensure adequate and appropriate supervision. - The play ground is monitored closely for safety and improvements. - Medicines are stored out of children's reach and administered only with written permission of parent/guardian. - Individuals who serve food wear gloves when handling ready-to-eat foods. - Cleaning supplies are stored out of children's reach. - Teachers/Nurses complete documentation for accidents, incidents, and health-related situations.
-Parents receive copies of accident/incident forms. - Universal precautions for blood-related accidents and incidents are followed. - Latex "free" gloves are available in each room for emergencies. - Toys are checked frequently and broken toys are discarded. - Teacher-child ratio is adjusted for field trips to ensure that there is a higher ratio of adults to children. - On field trips children must stay where teachers can see them at all times and vice versa. - Health and safety information is incorporated into the curriculum and taught to the children on a regular basis. - Anti-bullying and character education are built into the preschool curriculum care workers, are mandated reporters.
-Thus, it is our policy to report any and all suspected cases of child abuse and/or neglect immediately by telephone and to follow up in writing within 24 hours the same information as reported by telephone.
+It will contain the following items: CPR Mask, gloves, antiseptic wipes, and alcohol wipes, antibiotic ointment, band aids, gauze pads, Kleenex, paper towels, germ-x, a class roster with emergency information as well as any specific medications the student may require (i.e., asthma inhalers, epipens, etc.). - Children are always supervised and appropriate child: staff ratios are maintained. - Teachers move throughout the play yard to ensure adequate and appropriate supervision. - The playground is monitored closely for safety and improvements. - Medicines are stored out of children's reach and administered only with written permission of parent/guardian. - Cleaning supplies are stored out of children's reach. - Teachers/Nurses complete documentation for accidents, incidents, and health-related situations.
+Parents receive copies of accident/incident forms. - Universal precautions for blood-related accidents and incidents are followed. - Latex "free" gloves are available in each room for emergencies.

+•Toys are checked frequently, and broken toys are discarded.

+- Health and safety information is incorporated into the curriculum and taught to the children on a regular basis. - Anti-bullying and character education are built into the preschool curriculum